 Originally organized as a municipality of Mexico in 1834 under the auspices of Stephen F. Austin, the area that became Bastrop County was named for Felipe Enrique Neri, Baron de Bastrop, an early Durch settler.
 Bastrop County became an official Texas county in 1837.
-Its county seat, originally named Mina, is now Bastrop, one of the major towns along Texas State Highway 95.
+Its county seat, originally named Mina after the early Spanish explorer of Texas, Frances Xavier Mina, is now Bastrop, one of the major towns along US 290 and Texas State Highway 95.
 The county has 896 square miles, which includes about seven and a half square miles of water.

 Human habitation of the county goes back at least a thousand years.
 By the time settlers began moving into the area, it was mainly inhabited by Tonkawas, but Comanches also hunted here.
 To protect the settlers from the constant Indian raids, a fort was established by the Spanish on the Colorado River, and after Mexico won its independence from Spain, the town of Mina/Bastrop eventually grew up around this protective outpost.

-Also in 1837, settlement grew more widespread, and by 1850, the population was 2,180.
+Also in 1837, settlement began to grow more widespread, and by 1850, the population was 2,180.
 The settlers introduced slave labor to work the growing number of cotton fields, however, with the presence of the Lost Pines Forest, lumber milling was inevitable.
-The first major lumber operation—the Bastrop Steam Mill Company—began felling the forest in 1838 to supply the cities of Houston, Austin, and San Antonio and many smaller towns.
+The first major lumber operation—the Bastrop Steam Mill Company—began felling the forest in 1838 to supply lumber for the cities of Houston, Austin, and San Antonio and many smaller regional cities and towns.

 During the 1850s, the population boomed with the influx of immigrants from the Southern States, Germany, and Czechoslovakia, reaching more than 7,000 by 1860.
 To the trend of agriculture, the new citizens added cattle ranching.
 But, as with all the counties of Central Texas, the Civil War and Reconstruction brought economic hardship.